jameskrausethe3rd/stream-printer-automation/README.md

      ```

      `YOUR_PRINTER`: The entity ID of your printer

+     `above: 30`: The time (in minutes) a print will take.
+I set this to 30 minutes to prevent streams being started when the print is short.

-16. Switch back to **Edit in Visual Editor** and click the 3 dots and then **run** the shell command to test that it works.
+17. Switch back to **Edit in Visual Editor** and click the 3 dots and then **run** the shell command to test that it works.
 If it does, then you have everything setup!
 You now have Home Assistant configured to send an SSH command to a remote machine to start a stream of your printer's camera!